 It was an ordinary Monday when the extraordinary happened.

 The unthinkable happened.

 A miracle happened.

-As the sun soaked Seymour Avenue on that warm afternoon, Amanda Berry, Gina DeJesus and Michelle Knight had their freedom.
+As the sun soaked Seymour Avenue on that warm afternoon in Cleveland, Amanda Berry, Gina DeJesus and Michelle Knight had their freedom.

 After a decade of torture, they escaped the clutches of Ariel Castro.

 "Help me, I'm Amanda Berry."

 It was a voice many never thought would be heard from again.